Word Measures on $GL_N(q)$ and Free Group Algebras: Powers and the limit of expected values of stable functions

 Now, let $I\le\A$ be a rank-1 ideal containing $w-1$.
 As noted above, $I$ is generated on $\left[1,w\right]$.
 In the notation of Section \ref{sec:The-free-group-algebra}, consider the exposure of $I$ along the subtree $\left[1,w\right]$, starting with the monomial $1$ and ending with the monomial $w$.
 (This happens to be the restriction of ShortLex to $\left[1,w\right]$.)
-We shift the indices of the vertices by one with respect to Section \ref{sec:The-free-group-algebra}, and denote $v_{0}=1,\ldots,v_{\left|w\right|}=w$.
-By Theorem \ref{thm:basis from coincidences}, there is exactly one coincidence is this exposure\footnote{We remark that to analyze $\lim_{N\to\infty}\mathbb{E}_{w}\left[\fix\right]$, one does not really need to to go through Theorem \ref{thm:basis from coincidences}, nor even consider the rank of ideals.
-Rather, it is enough to rely on Corollary \ref{cor:contrib as coincidence}.}.
-In an exposure along a path, a free step is followed by either another free step or by a coincidence, and in this particular path, the last step is not free.
+We shift the indices of the vertices by one with respect to Section \ref{sec:The-free-group-algebra}, and define $v_{0}=1,\ldots,v_{\left|w\right|}=w$.
+By Theorem \ref{thm:basis from coincidences}, there is exactly one coincidence is this exposure.\footnote{We remark that to analyze $\lim_{N\to\infty}\mathbb{E}_{w}\left[\fix\right]$, one does not really need to go through Theorem \ref{thm:basis from coincidences}, nor even consider the rank of ideals.
+Rather, it is enough to rely on Corollary \ref{cor:contrib as coincidence}.} In an exposure along a path, a free step is followed by either another free step or by a coincidence, and in this particular path, the last step is not free.
 Thus, the first non-free step must be a coincidence, and the following steps must all be forced.
 Namely, if $v_{t}$ is exposed in a coincidence, $t\in\left\{ 0,1,\ldots,\left|w\right|\right\} $, then $v_{0},\ldots,v_{t-1}$ are free steps and $v_{t+1},\ldots,v_{\left|w\right|}$ are forced.
-Denote by $f_{I}\in I$ the monic\footnote{In the current section, monomials are ordered according to ShortLex.} element supported on $\left[1,w\right]$ with $v_{t}$ its leading monomial.
+Denote by $f_{I}\in I$ the monic element supported on $\left[1,w\right]$ with $v_{t}$ its leading monomial.
 By Theorem \ref{thm:basis from coincidences}, $I=\left(f_{I}\right)$.
 Thus, the map

 is a one-to-one correspondence. \begin{lem} The ideals $I$ for which $f_{I}$ is supported on $\left\langle u\right\rangle $ are in one-to-one correspondence with monic polynomials in $\k\left[x\right]$ dividing $x^{d}-1$. \end{lem}